Your Policy of Insurance is determined by the CTP Regulator. It cannot be changed and is the same for every registered vehicle.

 - This policy of insurance does not extend to liability arising from death of, or bodily injury to, a participant in a road race caused by the act or omission of another participant in the road race.

-- The insurer may at any time and in its sole discretion novate this policy of insurance to a third party who is also an approved insurer under the Motor Vehicles Act 1959 (SA) (New Insurer).
+- The insurer may at any time and in its sole discretion novate this policy of insurance to a third party who is also a CTP Insurer under the Motor Vehicles Act 1959 (SA) (New Insurer).
 The person insured under a policy of insurance (Insured) agrees to such novation such that no further consent by the Insured is required.
 In the event of a novation by the insurer under this clause:

 - the insurer and the Insured will be released from their obligations under this agreement, and their respective rights against one another under this agreement will cease;